How to Pick Healthy Cereal

 - Other vitamin and mineral content should be 25 to 40 percent of the RDA.

-There are also ingredients a nutritious cereal should not contain.
+There are also ingredients nutritious, healthy cereal should not contain.
 Check the ingredients list for these:

 - hydrogenated oils